-2.1 Paragraph 7(2)(aa) of the Act provides that the Commission must not allocate available capacity contrary to any restrictions on capacity contained in a bilateral arrangement(s).

-2.2 Under the Australia-Fiji air services arrangements, Australian designated airlines may operate up to 6,900 seats of passenger capacity per week in each direction between Fiji and the following points in Australia: Sydney, Melbourne, Brisbane and/or Perth.
-Virgin Australia has been allocated a total of 4,389 seats of passenger capacity.
+- 2.1 Subsection 7(2)(aa) of the Act provides that the Commission must not allocate available capacity contrary to any restrictions on capacity contained in a bilateral arrangement(s). - 2.2 Under the Australia-Fiji air services arrangements, Australian designated airlines may operate up to 6,900 seats of passenger capacity per week in each direction between Fiji and the following points in Australia: Sydney, Melbourne, Brisbane and/or Perth.
+Additionally, the designated airlines of Australia may determine the frequency of service, capacity and aircraft type to be operated on the specified routes to or from points in Australia other than Sydney, Melbourne, Brisbane and/or Perth. - 2.3 Virgin Australia has been allocated a total of 4,389 seats of passenger capacity.
 Qantas has a total allocation of 2,499 seats of passenger capacity.
-According to the Register of Available Capacity, there remains 12 seats of passenger capacity per week in each direction available for allocation to Australian designated airlines.
+According to the Register of Available Capacity, there are 12 seats of passenger capacity per week available for allocation to Australian designated airlines.